SDBOR Minimum Progression Dashboard

 SDBOR policy 2.10.3 establishes a minimum grade point average standard of 2.00 for degree-seeking undergraduate students in the regental system.
 Students failing to meet this “minimum progression” benchmark are subject to academic probation and/or academic suspension, and these students are considered to be “high-risk” from a retention standpoint.

-The SDBOR Minimum Progression Standards Dashboard presents an interactive summary of minimum progression data for the public university system from FY2010 to the present.
+The SDBOR Minimum Progression Standards Dashboard presents an interactive summary of minimum progression data for the public university system over the last five academic years.
 The dashboard reports on a single key indicator: the percentage of students considered to be in “good standing” at the close of each enrolled semester.
 Outcome data can be disaggregated by a variety of student characteristics.

 High-level observations from the most recent data include:

-- Of the 54,904 student records reported for AY2016, a total of 92.3 percent were marked by a “good standing” academic status.
+- Of the 54,114 student records reported for AY2017, a total of 92.3 percent were marked by a “good standing” academic status.
 The percentage of students in good standing has increased slightly in recent years.

-- By institution, USD (94.4 percent) and SDSMT (93.7 percent) recorded the highest proportions of students in good standing in AY2016.
+- By institution, USD (93.8 percent) and SDSMT (93.5 percent) recorded the highest proportions of students in good standing in AY2017.